dcostachar/bellabeat-case-study/README.md

-# Bellabeat Case Study: How Can a Wellness Technology Company Play It Smart?
+# Bellabeat Case Study: How Can A Wellness Technology Company Play It Smart?
 Author: Charlene D'Costa <br />
 Date: August 15, 2024 <br />
 Capstone project for the Google Data Analytics Professional Certificate. <br />